 Prices: 3,500 baht/week unlimited.

-K.B Muaythai Thai
+K.B Muaythai

 K.B.
 Muay Thai in Rawai, Phuket – real Thai training with a community feel